 Have you considered putting your child in freestyle wrestling?
 I can honestly say that until recently I didn’t know anything about Freestyle wrestling.
 That changed when my son went to Indianapolis to wrestle in the national schoolboy duals three years ago.

 I have since learned a lot about both styles of wrestling.
 I try to watch the Olympic style of wrestling as much as possible.
-Both Greco and Freestyle wrestling are very dynamic and exciting.
+Both Greco and Freestyle wrestling is very dynamic and exciting.
 Each one has its differences.

 What is Greco and Freestyle Wrestling?